nathaliefil/uroboros/QuickGuide.md

 ```

 Conditions in Where can be joined by "and", "or", "xor" and their equivalents &, |, ^.
 Conditions can be grouped by brackets ().
-There are many other subcommands so if you want to know more, go to [data types](documentation/DataTypes.md).
-Subcommands are described
+Exclamation mark (!) and "not" is used to negate condition.
+There are many other subcommands so if you want to know more,
-at the bottom of document.
+go to [data types](documentation/DataTypes.md).
+Subcommands are described at the bottom of this document.

 ```
 l = 2, 3+6, "ghg";